-- educate teacher candidates with innovative models for teaching art education that bridge theoretical knowledge, creative expression and pedagogical practices
+- educate teacher candidates with innovative models for teaching art education that bridges theoretical knowledge, creative expression, and pedagogical practices

-- prepare critical teachers of art education who value cultural difference, civic participation and the role of the arts in school and community settings;
+- prepare critical teachers of art education who value cultural differences, civic participation, and the role of the arts in school and community settings;

 - prepare teacher candidates for certification in the state of Utah;

 - give students a strong understanding of the role the arts play in education and society

 - develop a student’s proficiency in art production, aesthetics, art criticism, and art history